Warzone2100/warzone2100/doc/js-events.md

 if the structure was built by a droid.
 It is not triggered for building theft (check ```eventObjectTransfer``` for that).

+## eventStructureDemolish(structure[, droid])

+An event that is run every time a structure begins to be demolished.
+This does not trigger again if the structure is partially demolished.

 ## eventStructureReady(structure)

 An event that is run every time a structure is ready to perform some